-Bill Wiseman ter of course.
-They are surprised, disappointed, pleased or indifferent as to the factual content of a radio news dispatch, but they never give a thought to the MEDIUM which brings that dispatch into their homes.
+Bill Wiseman radio as a matter of course.

+They are surprised, disappointed, pleased or indifferent as a factor of the surprised of the surprise of the surpri pleased or indifferent as to the factual content of a radio news dispatch, but they never give a thought to the MEDIUM which brings that dispatch into their homes.